llvm/circt/docs/Scheduling.md

 ### Working with the solution

-The solution is now stored in the instance, and we invoke the problem's `verify()` method to ensure that the computed start times adhere to the precendence constraint we stated earlier, i.e. operations start after their operands have computed their results.
+The solution is now stored in the instance, and we invoke the problem's `verify()` method to ensure that the computed start times adhere to the precedence constraint we stated earlier, i.e. operations start after their operands have computed their results.
 We can also convince ourselves of that by dumping the instance and inspecting the solution.

 ```c++
 auto verifRes = prob.verify();